 Setting up trusts is one way to avoid many of the problems that come with wills and probate court.
 However, Los Angeles trust litigation can still occur for a variety of reasons.
-It is important to understand how to avoid problems and disputes in the first place, as well as know what rights you have and can protect with the assistance of a trust litigation attorney.
+It is important to understand how to avoid problems and disputes in the first place, as well as know what rights you have and can protect with the assistance of a trust litigation attorney, or in some cases a probate litigation attorney in Los Angeles.

 Purpose of Trusts